-We recorded impairment charges related to our intangible assets of \$0.01 million, \$0.1 million and \$0.1 million for the years ended December 31, 2009, 2008 and 2007, respectively.
-Impairment charges related to intangible assets are recorded in amortization expense.
-The fair value adjustments for intangible assets measured at fair value on a nonrecurring basis during the year ended December 31, 2009 were the following:
+We recorded impairment charges related to our intangible assets of \$0.02 million, \$0.01 million and \$0.1 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+Impairment charges are recorded in selling, general and administrative expenses as a component of amortization expense, except impairment charges related to capitalized software development costs which are recorded in cost of sales.
+The fair value adjustments for intangible assets measured at fair value on a nonrecurring basis during the year ended December 31, 2010 were the following:

-Quoted Prices in Active Markets for Identical Significant Other Significant (In thousands) Year Ended Assets Observable Inputs Unobservable Inputs Total Description 12/31/2009 (Level 1) (Level 2) (Level 3) Gains (Losses) Patents and trademarks \$4,284 \$4,284 \$(13)
+Fair Value Measuremen it Using

+Quoted Prices in

+Active Marke ts

+for Identical Significant Other Sig nificant

+(In thousands) Assets Observable Inputs Unobser rvable Inputs To tal

+Description December 3 1, 2010 (Level 1) (Level 2) (I Level 3) Gains ((Losses)

+Patents, trademarks and trade names \$ 6,294 \$ 6,294 \$ (21)

-Eleven patents and ten trademarks with an aggregate carrying amount of \$13 thousand were disposed of, resulting in impairment charges of \$13 thousand during 2009 which was included in selling, general, and administrative expenses.
+Thirteen patents and eight trademarks with an aggregate carrying amount of \$21 thousand were disposed of, resulting in impairment charges of \$21 thousand during 2010.
+We disposed of patents and trademarks with a carrying amount of \$13 thousand in 2009.
 We disposed of patents with a carrying amount of \$27 thousand, capitalized software development costs with a carrying value of \$46 thousand, and other intangibles with a carrying amount of \$55 thousand in 2008.
-We disposed of patents with carrying amounts of \$73 thousand in 2007.
 These assets no longer held any probable future economic benefits and were written-off.
-Impairment charges are included in selling, general and administrative expenses except for capitalized software development impairment charges which are included in cost of goods sold.
-Please see Note 2 under the captions Long-Lived and Intangible Assets Impairment, Capitalized Software Development Costs, and Fair-Value Measurements for further information regarding our accounting principles and the valuation methodology utilized.